 There’s a $5 parking fee on weekends and holidays from April through October, but you can park in the overflow lot just outside the entrance kiosk for free.

-Start from the main parking lot.
-The trail starts out as a dirt road that climbs past the lawn and through the eucalyptus grove.
+The trail starts from the main parking lot as a dirt road that climbs past the lawn and through the eucalyptus grove.
 After passing a maintenance area, the trail leaves the grove and breaks out into sunny scrub.

 Turn onto the Upper Seafoam Trail, which continues to climb through sunny scrub.
 At the top of the hill, the trail leaves the scrub behind and enters the shade of an oak grove.